kuskoman/url-datadog-monitor/README.md

 - `name:Example Site` - the target name
 - Any custom labels defined in the target configuration

+## Certificate Monitoring

+Certificate monitoring is automatically enabled for HTTPS URLs (unless explicitly disabled with `check_cert: false`).
+The service performs the following checks:

+1. **Certificate Presence**: Verifies the server presents a valid SSL certificate
+2. **Hostname Verification**: Checks that the certificate is valid for the requested hostname
+3. **Expiration Check**: Verifies that the certificate is not expired and tracks days until expiry
+4. **Chain Verification** (optional): When `verify_cert: true` is specified, validates the entire certificate chain against the system's trusted CA store

+You can control certificate monitoring behavior with two configuration options:

+- `check_cert`: Whether to check the certificate at all (defaults to `true` for HTTPS URLs)
+- `verify_cert`: Whether to verify the certificate chain against system CAs (defaults to `false`)

+This gives you flexibility to:
+- Fully validate certificates (both `check_cert` and `verify_cert` set to `true`)
+- Check certificate details but don't require valid chain (`check_cert: true, verify_cert: false`)
+- Completely disable certificate checking (`check_cert: false`)

 ### Using Certificate Metrics

 The SSL certificate metrics are particularly useful for: